 The Analysis section of this white paper explains the importance of testing how quickly an application program starts up.
 You can understand the concept by imagining a race between two runners.
 If the faster runner takes longer to get out of the blocks at the start of a race, the slower runner effectively gets a head start.
 This makes it is possible for the slower runner to win the race depending on the length of its head start, how much faster the other runner is, and how long the race is.
 Similarly, fast Java servlet start-up, which is indicated by latency, may mean that a real-world Java application can outperform a C CGI application depending on how much of a head start it has, how long it runs, and how fast the CGI application runs.

-Figure 2 shows the peak iWS and Stronghold performance measured in requests/second.
+Figure 3 shows the peak iWS and Stronghold performance on a four-processor system, measured in requests/second.
+Similarly, Figure 4 compares the performance on a one-processor system.
 There are no Stronghold results for the two e-commerce tests and for the Java Server Pages test.
 We could not get a valid run of the e-commerce tests because of an SSL handshaking issue between WebBench 3.0 and Stronghold.
 C2Net was quite supportive in making suggestions for workarounds but we could not resolve the issue in time for this report.
 As for the JSP test, the JServ Web site recommended using the GNU Java Server Pages software (gnujsp) for Apache, which is the same Web server that forms the foundation of Stronghold.
 However, gnujsp requires the Java 1.1 SDK instead of the Java 1.2 SDK that both JServ 1.0 and iWS use.
 We did not want any of the performance differences we might find to be based on using two different versions of Java for the JSP tests.
 Therefore, we decided not to test JSPs on Stronghold.
+Figure 3: iPlanet Web Server and Stronghold 4-CPU Peak Performance Summary (larger numbers are better)

-Figure 2: iPlanet Web Server and Stronghold Peak Performance Summary (larger numbers are better)
+Figure 4: iPlanet Web Server and Stronghold 4-CPU Peak Performance Summary (larger numbers are better)